thesrilanka/sri-lanka-provinces-districts-cities/README.md

 ### Updates

-* July 18 2016 - Changed the structure of cities table ability to add sub city names.
+* July 18, 2016 - Changed the structure of cities table ability to add sub-city names.

 ### Statistics